Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] ICMP.
 - [ ] IPv6.

-### Amazon Elastic Load Balancing is used to manage traffic on a fleet of Amazon EC2 instances, distributing traffic to instances across all availability zones within a region.
+### Amazon Elastic Load Balancing is used to manage traffic on a fleet of Amazon EC2 instances, distributing traffic to instances across all Availability Zones within a region.
 Elastic Load Balancing has all the advantages of an on-premises load balancer, plus several security benefits.
 Which of the following is not an advantage of ELB over an on-premise load balancer?

 - [x] ELB uses a four-tier, key-based architecture for encryption.
 - [ ] ELB offers clients a single point of contact, and can also serve as the first line of defense against attacks on your network.